Drashti92/AddingLink/README.md

 # AddingLink
-This project is helpful to creating a button and make it work to connect to any webpage.
+This project is helpful for creating a button and make it work to connect to any webpage.